musgravej/raspberry-pi-4-server-config/README.md

 ## Mission
 Starter notes and configuration for setting up a Raspberry Pi 4 as a server.\
-These instructions are meant as a starting position for a Raspberry Pi 4 to be used as a server, and do not include packages for use in a desktop environment.\
+These instructions are meant as a starting position for a Raspberry Pi 4 to be used as a server, or as a Linux development machine, and do not include packages for use in a desktop environment.\
 Not all system restart points are documented here, a system reboot may be required, and error messages may be displayed if resource paths don't exist yet in dotfiles.

 This has been tested on a Raspberry Pi 4, Ubuntu Server 24.10.
 These instructions should work on any Debian distro with few modifications.